Memory disorder: Parkinson's disease

 Parkinson's disease (PD) is a neurodegenerative disease.
-PD and aging share a lot of the same neuropathologic and behavioral features.
+PD and aging share many of the same neuropathologic and behavioral features.
 Movement is normally controlled by dopamine; a chemical that carries signals between the nerves in the brain.
 When cells that normally produce dopamine die off, the symptoms of Parkinson's appear.
 This degeneration also occurs in normal aging but is a much slower process.
 The most common symptoms include: tremors, slowness, stiffness, impaired balance, rigidity of the muscles, and fatigue.
 As the disease progresses, non-motor symptoms may also appear, such as depression, difficulty swallowing, sexual problems or cognitive changes.

 Another symptom associated with PD is memory dysfunction.
 This can be attributed to frontal lobe damage and presents itself in a manner which could be associated in normal aging.
 However, there is no certain correlation between normal aging and that of Parkinson's disease with relation to memory specifically.
 According to studies done in London and in Sicily, 1 in 1000 elderly citizens will be diagnosed with Parkinson's, although this can vary regionally and affect a large range of age groups.

 Cognitive impairment is common in PD.
 Specific parkinsonian symptoms, bradykinesia and rigidity, have been shown to be associated with decline of cognitive function.
 The underlying neuropathological disturbance in PD involves selective deterioration of subcortical structures, and the executive dysfunction in PD, especially in processes that involve working memory.
 This has been shown to be related to decreased activation in the basal ganglia and frontal cortex.
 Elgh, Domellof, Linder, Edstrom, Stenlund, & Forsgren (2009) studied cognitive function in early Parkinson's disease and found that PD patients performed significantly worse than healthy controls in attention, episodic memory, category fluency, psychomotor function, visuospatial function and in several measures of executive function.
 Patients also exhibited greater difficulty with free recall that required a preserved executive function than with cued recall and recognition in tests of episodic memory.

 According to a Japanese study, normal elderly subjects had difficulty with memory recognition and the PD elderly subjects had an even more troubling time with recognition than the normal group Another pertinent correlation made by this Japanese survey is that for PD patients their immediate memory response is intact while their ability to recognize memories from the past are inhibited.
 It is also said that PD patient memory is considered a selective impairment.